 This is just a free format box where you can give us your thoughts and ideas – the entry of your name is optional so if you wish to be very critical (or nauseatingly complimentary) you can do that anonymously!
 We would also welcome some ideas for future competition themes or, if you would prefer, the “open” competition option.

 I will shortly be updating the website with a short report, download access to the scores and a slideshow of the competition entries which scored 18 and above and were awarded a Certificate of Merit.

-I wish you all a very happy Christmas and hope that you will continue to support our efforts to keep you involved with the club and maintain your interest in photography.
+I hope that you will continue to support our efforts to keep you involved with the club and maintain your interest in photography.